frankaemika/docs/source/franka_ros.rst

 This package also implements the ``franka_combined_control_node``, a hardware node for ``ros_control`` based on the ``franka_hw::FrankaCombinedHW`` class.
 The set of robots loaded are configured via the ROS parameter server.
-These parameters have to be in the hardware node's namespace and can look like this:
+These parameters have to be in the hardware node's namespace (see franka_control/config/franka_combined_control_node.yaml as a reference) and look like this:

 .. code-block:: yaml